Simple and near-optimal algorithms for hidden stratification and multi-group learning: Discussion and open problems

 \section{Discussion and open problems}

-In this work, we gave simple and near-optimal algorithms for multi-group learning.
+In this work, we presented simple and near-optimal algorithms for multi-group learning.
 Here we point to some interesting directions for future work. \begin{description} \item{\textbf{Computation.}} It is not clear if any of the algorithms considered in this work can be made efficient, as they seem to rely either on enumeration or on complicated optimization subroutines.
-Thus, it is an interesting open problem to devise multi-group learning algorithms that are efficient in certain cases or that reduce to known learning problems such as cost-sensitive classification. \item{\textbf{Representation.}} Through \pref{alg:prepend}, we have addressed the question of representational complexity for multi-group learning: we showed that decision lists of the form in $\DL_T[\Gcal;\Hcal]$ are sufficient.
-However, the full expressivity of this class is not necessary in all cases (such as in the group-realizable setting).
-An expanded investigation of these representational issues should address this gap. \item{\textbf{Structural risk minimization.}} Oracle inequalities of the form in Eq.~\eqref{eqn:hs_obj_rel} are the first step towards consistency results via structural risk minimization and sequences of nested benchmark classes $\Hcal_1 \subset \Hcal_2 \subset \dotsb$~\citep{vapnik1974method,shawe1998structural}.
-But we may also want to consider a sequence of group families $\Gcal_1 \subset \Gcal_2 \subset \dotsb$ in order to obtain multi-group guarantees with respect to a very rich class $\Gcal$ that is only approximated by $\Gcal_k$ for sufficiently large $k$.
-This is particularly relevant for the hidden stratification setting, where the group structure is not known a priori and one must choose a family $\Gcal$ that is rich enough to cover the hidden groups. \item{\textbf{Simplicity and optimality.}} Finally, it remains an interesting open problem is to design an algorithm that is simple like \pref{alg:prepend} but that also enjoys the learning rate guarantees of \pref{alg:sleeping-experts}. \end{description}
+Thus, it is an interesting open problem to devise multi-group learning algorithms that are efficient for some specific choices of $\Hcal$ and $\Gcal$ and some restrictions on the marginal distribution over $\Xcal$. \item{\textbf{Representation.}} Through \pref{alg:prepend}, we have addressed the question of representational complexity for multi-group learning: we showed that decision lists of the form in $\DL_T[\Gcal;\Hcal]$ are sufficient.
+But in some cases the length of the decision list can be much smaller than $|\Gcal|$.
+An expanded investigation of these representational issues may give a sharper quantative bound.
+For example, what is needed in the group-realizable setting? \item{\textbf{Simplicity and optimality.}} Finally, it remains an interesting open problem is to design an algorithm that is simple like \pref{alg:prepend} but that also enjoys the performance guarantees of \pref{alg:sleeping-experts}. \end{description}